 Larissa Neumann focuses her practice on U.S. tax planning and tax controversy with an emphasis on international transactions.
-She has broad experience advising clients on acquisitions, restructurings and transfer pricing issues.
-She has successfully represented clients in federal tax controversies at the audit level, in appeals and in court.
+She has broad experience advising clients on mergers and acquisitions, restructurings and transfer pricing issues.
+She has successfully represented clients in tax controversies at the audit level, in appeals and in tax court and in federal courts including:

 Larissa frequently speaks at conferences for professional tax groups, including TEI, IFA, Pacific Rim Tax Institute, Bloomberg, and the ABA.
 She is the ABA International Law Tax Liaison.